 - Removes Suffix field that contains TSi.

-If the ingress DS-TT has indicated support of the IEEE 802.1AS [104] PTP profile as described in clause K.2.1 and the network has configured a PTP instance with the IEEE 802.1AS [104] PTP profile for the ingress DS-TT, the ingress DS-TT performs the following operations for received UL gPTP messages for the PTP instance:
+If the ingress DS-TT has indicated support of the IEEE Std 802.1AS [104] PTP profile as described in clause K.2.1 and the network has configured a PTP instance with the IEEE Std 802.1AS [104] PTP profile for the ingress DS-TT, the ingress DS-TT performs the following operations for received UL gPTP messages for the PTP instance:

 - Adds the link delay from the upstream TSN node (gPTP entity connected to DS-TT) in TSN GM time to the correction field.